 When Was the Database was Last Used?

 In some database systems, administrators may need determine which databases are frequently used.

 The following query will return which are provided from sp_who2.

 SELECT @@ServerName AS serverName, NAME AS DatabaseName ,COUNT(STATUS) AS NumberofConnection ,GETDATE() AS Time FROM sys.databases sd LEFT JOIN sysprocesses sp ON sd.database_id = sp.dbid WHERE database_id NOT BETWEEN 1 AND 4 GROUP BY NAME

 However, this also returns the connections which are running at this moment.

-SQL Server Agent Job to run on given schedule.
+However, you can combine this query into a SQL Server Agent Job to run on given schedule.
 When this data is inserted to a table, that table can be analysed to find out what databases are frequently used.

 Though this accomplishes the requiremnt, although you will need to schedule the job in advance.
 There is another workaround with a few limitations :

 SELECT DB_NAME(database_id) as DBName, COALESCE(MAX(last_user_seek), MAX(last_user_scan) , MAX(last_user_lookup) , MAX(last_user_update)) LassAccessDate FROM sys.dm_db_index_usage_stats WHERE database_id NOT BETWEEN 1 AND 4 Group By DB_NAME(database_id) Order by DB_NAME(database_id)